Spike Spiegel: In other media

 Spike is the main protagonist of Cowboy Bebop: The Movie, a story set between Episodes 22 and 23 of the original series while the Bebop crew are still working together.
 The crew of the Bebop take on a massive bounty for Vincent Volaju, who releases a cloud of deadly protein-based nanomachines in Mars' capital city.
-During his pursuit, Spike initially fights then allies with Elektra Ovirowa, a former comrade of Vincent's.
+During his pursuit, Spike initially fights then allies with Electra Ovirowa, a former comrade of Vincent's.

 Spike appears along with the other main characters in the manga adaptation of Cowboy Bebop and the alternate manga Cowboy Bebop: Shooting Star.
 In the PlayStation Cowboy Bebop, players control Spike as he pilots the Swordfish II during aerial battles through pre-set courses.
 Spike appears as one of the playable characters in the PlayStation 2 action/beat 'em up video game Cowboy Bebop: Tsuioku no Serenade, a game set within the continuity of the series.

 John Cho portrayed Spike in the live-action series for Netflix released in 2021.
 For the role, Cho grew out his hair to mimic Spike's look from the anime.